MSunbulee/msunbul.github.io/_projects/ur10e.md

 1–2 sentences: What gap/limitation are you solving?

 ## Approach
-How you tackled it (pipeline or architecture in 3–5 bullets):
 - Velocity-profile generator (7 periodic profiles; adjustable amplitude/speed/shape)
 - URScript export + ROS2 logging
 - Bench harness for repeatable runs